[Updated September 9, 2021]

 16. Richard B Russell Scenic Highway

 There are no roads in North Georgia as epic as the Blue Ridge Parkway.
-But the Richard B. Russell Scenic Highway between Blairsville and Helen offers a gorgeous mountain road trip on a much smaller scale.
+But the Richard B. Russell Scenic Highway between Blairsville and Helen GA offers a gorgeous mountain road trip on a much smaller scale.

 Also known as Hwy 348, the impressively scenic route stretches 23 miles.
 But you can easily extend your road trip by continuing north to Hiawassee, or following the 40.6-mile Russell-Brasstown National Scenic Byway loop.